So let’s talk about capacity expansion.

 And 45 and 59, while both in vital areas, have completely different contexts.
 The Pierce Elevated causes minimal interruption to the street grid beneath it, and in fact there’s a decent amount of pedestrian traffic there.
 The Downtown Transit Center is there.
 Any addition to that facility would have some serious negative impacts on the street life.
 But 59, on the other hand… well, just look.

-Basically, the GRB kills any and all street life behind it.
+The design of the GRB kills any and all street life behind it.
 Even if you put on your best urbanist bona fides and depressed 59 with a park over the top of it, you wouldn’t change the fact that there’s a 2000-foot wall between EaDo and Downtown.
 What could it hurt, then, to add a second level?
 Especially if it was supported on wide, single-column bents which sprout through the median of the existing roadway.
 Then there wouldn’t even be any adverse lighting effect on Chartres.

 And it’s in that context that maybe the Giant Traffic Circle really isn’t all that crazy an idea.
 For it to work, though, one has to drop the pretext of getting more use out of the existing capacity and instead use it as a framework for adding capacity.